Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/machine-learning.md

 - data engineer (builds the data ingestion pipelines)
 - machine learning engineer (train and iterate models to perform the task)
 - software engineer (aids with integrating machine learning model with the rest of the product)

+## Advice for ML engineers

+- don't apply the same model to different problems.
+Instead, try to understand the problem and the data, and then choose the model that best fits the problem.
+- don't choose complex models just because they are complex.
+Instead, choose the simplest model that solves the problem.